akshayjshah/blog/index.md

 <img alt="" src="/static/headshot-2025-300x300.webp" class="profile-pic" height="300px" width="300px">

 Hi there!
 I'm Akshay, and you've stumbled across my oft-neglected blog.
-After building infrastructure at Uber, Microsoft, and a pile of startups, I'm currently the Field CTO at [Antithesis](https://antithesis.com).
+After building infrastructure at Uber, Microsoft, and a pile of startups, I'm now the Field CTO at [Antithesis](https://antithesis.com).
 We make the world's best tools for testing distributed systems.

 Shoot me an [email](mailto:akshay@akshayshah.org) and say hello, or [read a bit more about me](/colophon/).